-To establish a defamation claim in California, you must prove four facts:
+To bring a successful defamation claim in California, you must prove four facts:

 - That someone made a false statement of purported fact about you: